Skip to the content.

 This website contains information regarding the paper Input-gradient space particle inference for neural network ensembles.

-TL;DR: We introduce First-order Repulsive Deep ensembles (FoRDEs), which are ensembles of neural networks with diversified input gradients.
+TL;DR: We introduce First-order Repulsive Deep ensembles (FoRDEs), a method that trains an ensemble of neural networks diverse with respect to their input gradients.

 Please cite our work if you find it useful: